Issaquena, Mississippi

-Issaquena is an unincorporated community in Sharkey County, Mississippi, in the United States.
+Issaquena, also known as Valley Plantation, is an unincorporated community in Sharkey County, Mississippi, in the United States.

 History

 "Issaquena" is a Choctaw word meaning "Deer River".
 The community was named from Deer Creek upon which it is located.

+Issaquena is located on the former Illinois Central Gulf Railroad.

+A post office operated under the name Issaquena from 1913 to 1921.